Welcome to the Ontario Potjie Festival website.

 The Ontario Potjie Festival is held each year by the Afrikaans community in Ontario to commemorate their 300 year old heritage of the Voortrekkers (Dutch pioneers) in South Africa.

-Potjiekos originated from the Voortrekkers, evolving as a stew made of venison and vegetables (if available), cooked in the potjie (which they brought with them from Holland).
+Potjiekos originated from the Voortrekkers, evolving as a stew made of venison and vegetables, cooked in a Potjie (Afrikaans word for Dutch oven), which they brought with them from Holland.
 As Voortekkers shot wild game, it was added to the pot.
 The large bones were included to thicken the stew.
-Each day when the wagons stopped, the pot was placed over a wooden fire to simmer.
+Each day when the wagons stopped, the potjie was placed over a wooden fire to simmer.
 New bones replaced old and fresh meat replaced meat eaten.
 Game included venison, poultry such as guinea fowl, wart hog, bushpig, rabbit and hare.

 Preparations for this annual “potjiekos” festival begin months in advance.